 Genome-wide predictors of variant effects

-We collaborate with the labs of Nadav Ahituv and Jay Shendure to obtain and analyze experimental measures of non-coding sequence activity, specifically from Massively Parallel Reporter Assays (MPRA).
-Despite the majority of all mutations affecting non-coding sequences and a growing evidence of substantial phenotypic effects as well as clinical relevance, alterations in these sequences remain less well understood than those in coding regions.
-The lab uses for example experimental data to infer computational models of regulatory sequence effects (i.e. promoter and enhancer sequences) with the goal of contributing to a better understanding of regulatory sequence function and later integrating regulatory sequence models in the next generation of genome-wide variant scores.
-Here you can have a look at the effect of variants in 20 regulatory elements published in our Saturation Mutagenesis Manuscript.
+Regulatory sequences (e.g., promoters and enhancers) are involved in controlling gene expression.
+Sequence changes increase or decrease the binding of various proteins (e.g., transcription factors) to the DNA sequence, thereby altering the amount of RNA that is being synthesized, which can affect certain phenotypes.
+We are collaborating with the labs of Nadav Ahituv and Jay Shendure to obtain and analyze experimental measurements of noncoding sequence activity, in particular from Massively Parallel Reporter Assays (MPRA) and CRISPR/Cas9 activation/inhibition assays (CRISPRi/a).
+Although the majority of all genetic alterations affect non-coding sequences and there is growing evidence of significant phenotypic implications and clinical relevance, alterations in these sequences remain less well understood than alterations in coding regions.
+In this area we are developing and supporting the Regulatory Mendelian Mutation (ReMM) score.
+Furthermore, we use experimental data to derive computational models (e.g., gapped-kmers, CNNs and deep learning) of regulatory sequence effects with the aim of contributing to a better understanding of regulatory sequence function and to integrate them into genome-wide variant assessment.
+Here you can have a look at the effects of variants in 20 regulatory elements published in our saturation mutagenesis manuscript.

 Supporting the development of molecular assays and diagnostics

-In addition, we develop pipelines to support data interpretation and visualization of next generation sequencing applications.
-This includes developments in primary data processing (e.g. base calling, overlap read merging and adapter trimming), but also supporting the development of new library preparation protocols.
-In this context, we studied sample cross-contamination in Illumina multiplex experiments and proposed a protocol that introduces indexes into both library adapters (now known as double or dual indexing).
-In another study, we looked at cell-free DNA (cfDNA) and were able to show that nucleosome and TF binding footprints in DNA fragmentation can be used to infer cell type contribution and inform about pathological states.
-For assays based on targeted enrichment using molecular inversion probes (MIPs), we developed an automated analysis and result reporting pipeline for identifying disease causal variants in hemophilia patients (HemoMIPs).
+In addition, we develop pipelines to support analysis, data interpretation and visualization of DNA sequencing applications.
+This includes developments in primary data processing (e.g. base calling, read merging/adapter trimming, quantification), but also support for the development of new experimental protocols.
+For example, we investigated sample cross-contamination in Illumina multiplex experiments and proposed a protocol that introduces indexes into both sequencing library adapters (now known as double or dual indexing).
+We also developed analyses (e.g. HemoMIPs) for the targeted investigation of certain DNA regions (sequence enrichment/targeted sequencing).
+In other studies, we look at cell-free DNA (cfDNA) and show that nucleosome and transcription factor binding affect DNA fragmentation, thereby providing insights into cell type composition and pathological conditions.